Christine Akullo: Background and education

-Akullo was in Aboke, Soroti District, Uganda to Joseph Ayom and Jennet Rose Agiro.
-After suffering from malaria in 1998, she became partially blind.
+Akullo was born in Aboke, Soroti District, Uganda to Joseph Ayom and Jennet Rose Agiro.
+After contracting malaria in 1998, she became partially blind.

 Between 1996 and 2004, she received her early education at Namatala Primary School in Mbale District.
 She later joined St Francis Madera School for the Blind in Soroti in 2006 and completed her A-Level in 2011.
 Locally she is sponsored by Child Fund International and it was reported that she would be joining Makerere University in September 2012 to pursue a bachelor's degree in Sports Science.
 As of 2015, Akullo living in Morungatuny Sub County in Amuria district.

 Athletics

 She joined the national team in 2007 though other sources state that she took up para-athletics in 2010 while in Soroti.
 She participated in several district championships where she competed in the 100m, 200m and 400m.